 Kids singing Away in a Manger just ends in tears every time.
 Their cute little faces are just too much to stand.
 Please don’t make the sweetest cutest one sing a solo though, that makes the therapeutic sob into ugly, snotty , crying.

-So here’s to school Christmas concerts – just no-one mention that small girl only has 2 Christmases left at Primary school or those ugly, snotty tears will be back!!Follow @daydreamer_mum
+So here’s to school Christmas concerts – just no-one mention that this is small girls last ever Christmas in Primary School or those ugly, snotty tears will be back!!Follow @daydreamer_mum